issacqzh/static-tar-heel-reader/README.md

 1. Install `aspell` for the system.
 The command for Mac is: `brew install aspell`
 2. Install Python dependencies.
 I built one myself: `pip install -r requirements.txt`
+3. Go to `data/`, run `python fetchBooks.py`.
+Feel free to change the number in `for page in trange(1, 10000):` in the file to save time.